 - They give you a clear direction

-- They ensure that your goals are relevant to your business objectives
+- They ensure that your goals are relevant to your vision

 - They put great importance on measuring your results, which is very important in digital marketing

-Every time you set new digital marketing objectives, make sure you also go through this list of goal-setting criteria – it will ultimately help you set better, more achievable goals.
+Every time you set new marketing goals, make sure you also go through this list of goal-setting criteria – it will ultimately help you set better, more achievable goals.

-What kinds of digital marketing objectives can you set?
+What kinds of digital marketing goals can you set?

 Now that we’ve gone over the theoretical side of setting goals, what do digital marketing goals actually look like in practice?